helium/HIP/0026-HIP-Voting.md

 Describe how this design will be deployed and any potential imapact it may have on current users of this project.

-- Current users will get more ablitiy to vote on the chain.
+- Current opertators will get more ablitiy to vote on the chain and feel like they have a better stake.

-- There will be a need to educate people on how a hip works.
+- There will be a need to educate people on how a hip works and how it could help them.

 - This should be able to added in to the blockchain pretty easily with the sidechain functionality.